Strang00/pafx2msi/README.md

 ## See also
-See also [python_antenna_pattern], allowing to plot charts for MSI antenna patterns like these:
+See also [python_antenna_pattern] which allows to plot charts for MSI patterns:

 ![Horizontal pattern for SV460-SF2SNM 920 MHz](data/SV460-SF2SNM_0920_00T_horizontal.png "Horizontal pattern for SV460-SF2SNM 920 MHz")